top of page

 • Staff and contractor activity monitoring

-The goal is not just recording theft after it happens — it’s improving visibility, accountability, and preventing fuel loss before it occurs.
+The goal is not just to record theft after it happens.
+It’s about improving visibility, accountability, and preventing fuel loss before it occurs.

 CCTV Security That Protects Fuel Storage Areas